MelSumner/ember-a11y-dropdown/README.md

 <EaDropdown @listItems={{this.someArray}} />
 ```

+### Use Case: the nested component

-Of course, it's far more likely that you'll use this as part of your header or nav component.
+It's far more likely that you'll use this component as part of your app's header or nav component.
 In this example, I've made a component in the demo app called `ea-header-demo` and used the dropdown component inside of that:

 ```hbs
 {{!--tests/dummy/app/components/ea-header-demo.hbs--}}